danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 There are several other curl options that are frequently used for API requests.

 - The `--include` option includes the HTTP response headers with the output that is printed to the console.
-This is useful for receiving the [HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) of your request.
+This is useful for receiving the [HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) of the request.

 - The `--header` option allows extra headers to be included in the request.